The Land: Which way are we headed? Industrial Fertilizer or Organic Farming and Rare Earth metals

-Rare earth metals, so-called, not solely for their relative scarcity, but because they are difficult, dangerous and expensive to extract from their natural home deep within the earth.
+Rare earth metals, so-called, not solely for their relative scarcity, but because they are challenging, dangerous, and expensive to extract from their natural home deep within the earth.
 Few natural resources demonstrate our ability to turn the raw materials of the Land into high-tech wonders like our usage of rare earth metals.

 - We turn platinum into fuel cells and devices to reduce pollution in cars

 - We use yttrium to create lasers, superconductors and the filters that make microwave ovens safe for use in homes

 - Dysprosium and neodymium are in the magnets for MRI scans and used in building safe nuclear reactors